-The volume of corporate exposures was EUR 519 (565) million at the end of the financial year, and their proportion in the total guaranty insurance exposure was 28% (33).
+The volume of corporate exposures was EUR 352 (519) million at the end of the financial year, and their proportion in the total guaranty insurance exposure was 20% (28).
 Corporate exposures include corporate loan guaranties, commercial bonds and other business-related guaranties.
 The guaranteed companies are mainly medium-sized and large Finnish companies and other organisations.
 In addition to risk selection, reinsurance, counter-collateral and risk-mitigating contractual terms and conditions are also used to hedge against the credit risks of corporate exposures.

-The share of investment grade exposures, or exposures rated between AAA and BBB-, made up 23.0% (20.6), while exposures with a rating of at least BB- accounted for 67.0% (78.4) of the rated corporate insurance portfolio.
-The share of exposures with weak credit ratings of C+ or lower decreased slightly and was 2.2% (3.9).
+The share of investment grade exposures, or exposures rated between AAA and BBB-, made up 31.1% (23.0), while exposures with a rating of at least BB- accounted for 71.4% (67.0) of the rated corporate insurance portfolio.
+The share of exposures with weak credit ratings of C+ or lower increased slightly and was 2.8% (2.2).
 The creditworthiness of the company's corporate counterparties has remained good on average, despite the creditworthiness of some counterparties having been affected by the deteriorating economic outlook.

-The principal sectors in the corporate insurance portfolio were manufacturing at 23.8% (28.3), construction at 17.2% (25.6), trade at 15.6% (10.4) and finance and insurance operations at 13.1% (5.5).
-The proportions of other industries were less than 10%.
+The principal sectors in the corporate insurance portfolio were trade at 20.8% (15.6), manufacturing 19.1% (23.8) construction at 12.3% (17.2), finance and insurance operations at 11.7% (13.1), and water and waste management at 10.3% (9.4).
+The proportions of other sectors were less than 10%.

-In investment operations, the risk level was reduced from the previous year, in particular by reducing equity and interest rate risks of the investment portfolio.
-At the end of the year, fixed income investments made up 88.2% (83.2), equity and private equity investments 10.4% (15.9) and real estate investments 1.4% (0.9) of the investment portfolio (incl. cash and bank balances).
+The risk level of investment activities was kept at a low level.
+At the end of the year, fixed income investments made up 86.6% (88.2), equity and private equity investments 12.0% (10.4) and real estate investments 1.4% (1.4) of the investment portfolio (incl. cash and bank balances).
 Fixed income investments mainly consist of investments in the bonds of Nordic companies and credit institutions with strong creditworthiness.
-A total of 68.8% (73.4) of fixed income investments had an investment grade credit rating.
-The modified duration of the fixed income investments was 2.3 (3.9).
+A total of 61.2% (68.8) of fixed income investments had an investment grade credit rating.
+The modified duration of the fixed income investments was 2.4 (2.3).